qchenevier/MBA_memoire/doc/quotes.md

 **DIGITIZATION CREATES HUGE BENEFITS FOR CONSUMERS AND MORE COMPLEX EFFECTS ON GROWTH AND EMPLOYMENT**

-Consumers have captured a huge range of benefits, but there are negative implications for employment and wages. [@Manyika2015]
+Consumers have captured a huge range of benefits, but there are negative implications for employment and wages [@Manyika2015].

 **Digitization produces significant benefits to consumers and society**

 Consumers have been big winners in the digital economy, although most of this effect does not show up as GDP.
 Some tech firms are providing free products or services where traditional businesses once charged fees.
-In these cases, the consumer gains are siphoning value out of industries. [@Manyika2015]
+In these cases, the consumer gains are siphoning value out of industries [@Manyika2015].

-Digitization has contributed to rapid GDP and productivity growth in the past, but recent gains are blurred. [@Manyika2015]
+Digitization has contributed to rapid GDP and productivity growth in the past, but recent gains are blurred [@Manyika2015].

 In the late 1980s, digital adoption grew in many sectors, and productivity growth soon followed, increasing annually by 1.6 percent, nearly 2.5 times as fast as in the preceding 20 years.
-This was reflect in GDP, which rose nearly 4 percent per year. [@Manyika2015]
+This was reflect in GDP, which rose nearly 4 percent per year [@Manyika2015].

 But after 2005, these effects vanish from the measured statistics.
-Total productivity growth has fallen by two-thirds since 2005, while real GDP growth has averaged about 2 percent per year. [@Manyika2015]
+Total productivity growth has fallen by two-thirds since 2005, while real GDP growth has averaged about 2 percent per year [@Manyika2015].

 The nature of productivity growth has changed in the past decade.
 Economic statistics do not reflect the full benefits of those innovations in the lives of consumers.
 Statistics are not capturing an important and innovative part of the economy because the productivity advance flows to unmeasured consumer surplus.
 E.g.: it is difficult for data to capture quality improvements and innovation in digital content and new capabilities in subsequent generations of advanced software.
-Also, it can take several years for large firms (and whole sectors) to make the changes necessary to capture the full benefits of digital investments. [@Manyika2015]
+Also, it can take several years for large firms (and whole sectors) to make the changes necessary to capture the full benefits of digital investments [@Manyika2015].

 **Digitization polarizes the labor market, but can help to address some of its inefficiencies**

-BY 2025, THREE EFFECTS OF DIGITIZATION ALONE COULD BOOST GDP BY UP TO \$2.2 TRILLION—BUT THE POSSIBILITIES ARE MUCH WIDER. [@Manyika2015]
+BY 2025, THREE EFFECTS OF DIGITIZATION ALONE COULD BOOST GDP BY UP TO \$2.2 TRILLION—BUT THE POSSIBILITIES ARE MUCH WIDER [@Manyika2015].

 **AUTOMATION COULD REDEFINE MANY OCCUPATIONS AND ACCELERATE HISTORICAL RATES OF MIDDLE-SKILL JOB DISPLACEMENT**

 Technology is beginning to encroach on human skills.
-There is growing anxiety about job losses, but it technology creates the need for new roles. [@Manyika2015]
+There is growing anxiety about job losses, but it technology creates the need for new roles [@Manyika2015].

 Some 60 percent of occupations could have 30 percent or more of their activities automated.
-Workers of all skill levels, including highly skilled professionals, will not be immune. [@Manyika2015]
+Workers of all skill levels, including highly skilled professionals, will not be immune [@Manyika2015].

 Middle-skill occupations such as clerical, sales, production, and operational roles will be highly impacted.
-Automation could displace from 10 to 15 percent of these jobs in the decade ahead, which would represent a sharp acceleration of historical displacement rates. [@Manyika2015]
+Automation could displace from 10 to 15 percent of these jobs in the decade ahead, which would represent a sharp acceleration of historical displacement rates [@Manyika2015].

 **COMPANIES HAVE TO ADAPT TO SURVIVE IN THE DIGITAL ECONOMY**

-Conversely, this is an empowering moment for entrepreneurs; the barriers to entry have never been lower. [@Manyika2015]
+Conversely, this is an empowering moment for entrepreneurs; the barriers to entry have never been lower [@Manyika2015].

 Prepare for tougher, 360-degree competition: coming from thousands of small players in the largest marketplaces and ecosystems, such as small Chinese manufacturers on Alibaba.
 These small enterprises have the advantage of being "born digital."

 Build new assets and revenue streams.
 Digital disruptors have often destroyed more value than they have created for themselves, giving many of the benefits away to consumers.
-Businesses need to build a strong digital balance sheet. businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable. [@Manyika2015]
+Businesses need to build a strong digital balance sheet. businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable [@Manyika2015].

 Build—or buy—the capabilities of the future.
 Companies cannot afford to fall behind in critical capabilities.
 M&A is becoming a way to head off future competitors by buying them.
-Recent deals would not pass the traditional valuation filter, but the need to execute a rapid strategy may call for different metrics. [@Manyika2015]
+Recent deals would not pass the traditional valuation filter, but the need to execute a rapid strategy may call for different metrics [@Manyika2015].

 Redefine customer engagement.
 Harness the data to fine-tune customer engagement.
 Design is also playing a more central role.
-Many companies are forced to sell their products or services in someone else’s ecosystem, which calls for careful strategies around pricing, value retention, and brand integrity. [@Manyika2015]
+Many companies are forced to sell their products or services in someone else’s ecosystem, which calls for careful strategies around pricing, value retention, and brand integrity [@Manyika2015].

 Take advantage of new innovation models.
 Replace closed and rigid R&D operations with more open processes.
-Users, too, can be engaged. [@Manyika2015]
+Users, too, can be engaged [@Manyika2015].

 Emphasize agility and learning over forecasting and planning.
 Change continues to accelerate, so long-term forecasting exercises are less relevant.
 Agility is more critical than ever.
-Companies need a mindset focused on learning, experimenting, and iterating. [@Manyika2015]
+Companies need a mindset focused on learning, experimenting, and iterating [@Manyika2015].

 Think differently about your workforce.
 Investing in learning programs make more sense than perpetually recruiting.
-Companies have to create growth opportunities and other incentives for valued employees to stay. [@Manyika2015]
+Companies have to create growth opportunities and other incentives for valued employees to stay [@Manyika2015].

 **POLICY CHALLENGES INCLUDE BUILDING PHYSICAL AND REGULATORY INFRASTRUCTURE AS WELL AS HELPING THE WORKFORCE TRANSITION**

 Governments have a dual challenge.
-In addition to setting policy, they have significant potential to digitize their own operations. [@Manyika2015]
+In addition to setting policy, they have significant potential to digitize their own operations [@Manyika2015].

 Encourage participation.
-Encouraging participation is about encouraging digital literacy and encouraging adoption of digital tools. [@Manyika2015]
+Encouraging participation is about encouraging digital literacy and encouraging adoption of digital tools [@Manyika2015].

 Set the rules of the game, but be prepared to learn and adapt. policy framework will require attention to evolving issues such as privacy.
 Policy making for a more digital economy requires a new mindset.
-Ongoing innovation calls for a test-and-learn approach to policy. [@Manyika2015]
+Ongoing innovation calls for a test-and-learn approach to policy [@Manyika2015].

 Help individuals navigate the transition.
 Policy makers cannot fend off automation, but they can support those who are affected.
 The first major area for action is skills development.
-Another major focus area is worker protections, by considering how to modernize the system for delivering benefits. [@Manyika2015]
+Another major focus area is worker protections, by considering how to modernize the system for delivering benefits [@Manyika2015].

 Keeping up with the relentless pace of digital innovation is both a sprint and a marathon.
-Individuals will have to keep developing their skills throughout their working lives and adjust to a fast-changing job market. [@Manyika2015]
+Individuals will have to keep developing their skills throughout their working lives and adjust to a fast-changing job market [@Manyika2015].

 #### Digital Transformation: A Road-Map for Billion-Dollar Organizations [@Westerman2011]